medblg/dwm.st/README.md

 #### todo:
 - [ ] vim like keys...
-- [ ] handle the dellkey !, the regular patch just replace it with BS
+- [ ] handle the dellkey !, the regular patch just replace it with BS and this is just annoying